jamesmcarthur-3999/smart-shopper/README.md

 ### Common Issues

 1. **Authentication Errors (401)**:
-   - Ensure you're using the provided API keys in the `.env` file
+   - Check that you have valid API keys in your `.env` file
-   - Do not modify the API keys as they are already configured and working
+   - Ensure the keys match the expected formats (see `.env.example`)

 2. **"I couldn't connect to Claude's API" message**:
-   - Run the provided start.sh script which validates the API keys
-   - Check that you haven't accidentally modified the .env file
+   - Verify your Claude API key is correctly formatted and active

+3. **Search1API connection errors**:
+   - The app now uses JSONPlaceholder as a fallback for development

-3. **Slow or missing product results**:
+4. **Slow or missing product results**:
-   - The app uses real API keys that should work properly
    - Check console logs for specific error messages
+   - In development mode, the app will provide mock data when APIs fail

 ## Contributing